-As with any mechanical system (motor vehicles, airplanes, air conditioners, etc.), recurring maintenance is critical for optimal and consistent operational performance necessary to extend the service life of the system.
-CSafe’s engineering team incorporated this same philosophy into practice when they established a robust preventive maintenance program to accompany the release of the very first CSafe RKN in 2007.
+As with any mechanical system (motor vehicles, aeroplanes, air conditioners, etc.), recurring maintenance is critical for optimal and consistent operational performance necessary to extend the service life of the system.
+CSafe’s engineering team incorporated this same philosophy into practice when they established a robust preventive maintenance programme to accompany the release of the very first CSafe RKN in 2007.

-This Preventive Maintenance Rebuild (PMR) consists of three core program elements:
+This Preventive Maintenance Rebuild (PMR) consists of three core programme elements:

 - Pre-and Post-shipment Inspection